pbyrne84/pbyrne84.github.io/IntelliJCheatSheet.md

 ![rename.png](images/intellij/rename.png)

 Sometimes it will do it inline though sometimes it will offer a modal.
-Rename a base class and Intellij will offer renaming of any children etc.
+Rename a base class and Intellij will offer renaming of any children, etc.

 #### Really cool rename usage that saves typing (and spelling issues)
-If you choose to rename a variable then it will give you options based on type
+If you choose to rename a variable, then it will give you options based on type

 ![img.png](images/intellij/impress-your-friends-with-rename.png)